-If you, your child, or a loved one has been bitten by a dog and suffered serious injury, you may be able to file a personal injury claim against the dog’s owner.
-At Ryneal & Ryneal, a Law Corporation, our Riverside dog bite attorneys possess over 45 years of experience settling and litigating negligent accident injury claims throughout the Inland Empire.
-We can help you win fair and just compensation that will cover your medical expenses, emotional trauma, and more.
+If you, your child or a loved one has been bitten by a dog and suffered serious injury, you may be able to file a personal injury claim against the dog’s owner.
+My name is Steve Ryneal.
+I have over 40 years of experience handling and litigating negligent accident injury claims throughout the Inland Empire.
+I can help you receive fair and just compensation that will cover your medical expenses, emotional trauma and more.

 - Brain injury